micaelomota/paggcerto-node-sdk/README.md

 - publish package in npm

 ### ADVICE
 This is an unofficial sdk.
-We made it cause Paggcerto doesn't provide an official sdk for Node.js yet.
+We made it because Paggcerto doesn't provide an official sdk for Node.js yet.